SSoelvsten/adiar/docs/getting_started.md

 ```

 To get started with using _Adiar_, you need to place the repository somewhere
-within your project.
-This can neatly be done by adding it as a git submodule.
+locally.
+The simplest way to do so is to add it as a submodule inside of your
+Git repository.

 ```bash
 git submodule add https://github.com/SSoelvsten/adiar external/adiar
 git submodule update --init --recursive
 ```

-Then include the following line in your project's _CMakeLists.txt_ the following
+Then include the following line in your project's _CMakeLists.txt_.
-line.

 ```cmake
 add_subdirectory (external/adiar adiar)
 ```

-Finally, every single executable target can then be linked _Adiar_ in a
+Finally, every single executable target is linked _Adiar_ in the
-_CMakeLists.txt_ as follows.
+_CMakeLists.txt_ with the following lines.

 ```cmake
 add_executable(<target> <source>)